mindflux/BlazorExtensionVSC/README.md

-As shown in the images the files 'WeatherForcast.razor' and 'WeatherForcast.razor.cs'.
+As shown in the images the files 'WeatherForcast.razor' and 'WeatherForcast.razor.cs' were created.
 Spelling seems to not be my strong side I think it's spelt 'Forecast' but I hope we can ignore that.